NewForester/github-trials/README.md

 Trial              | Description
 -----              | -----------
-local-to-github    | adding a pre-existing git repository to GitHub rename-remote      | renaming a remote repository from 'origin' to 'github' private-email      | retroactively changing the e-mail address on commits ssh-authentication | changing from https to ssh authentication revise-commits     | revising/reordering a sequence of commits github-rename      | rename a GitHub repository
+local-to-github    | add a pre-existing git repository to GitHub rename-remote      | rename a remote repository from 'origin' to 'github' private-email      | change the e-mail address on commits retroactively ssh-authentication | change from https to ssh authentication revise-commits     | revise/reorder a sequence of commits github-rename      | rename a GitHub repository backup-clone       | create a non-Github backup of a local repository

 ---